Applied Statistics Graduate Certificate

-- Average grade of B or better in calculus I and II (i.e., single variable differentiation and integration or equivalent) or completion of STAT 655: Foundations of Mathematics for Data Science with a grade of B or better.
+- Average grade of B or higher in Calculus I and II (i.e., single variable differentiation and integration or equivalent) or completion of STAT 655: Foundations of Mathematics for Data Science with a grade of B or higher.

 - Successful completion of any computer programming language course or demonstration of mastery via credentials or work experience

 - Contact information for three references who are familiar with the applicant's work and character and who have agreed to write letters of recommendation.

 - Students currently enrolled in graduate programs at KUMC or KU must be in good standing (3.0 or higher GPA) and have a letter of approval from their current graduate program director and/or department chair indicating support to enroll in the certificate program.

 Applicants will be assessed based on these requirements.

 Admission requirements are subject to change.
 In most cases, use the catalog of the year student entered the program.
 Other years’ catalogs».

 No student may work toward a graduate certificate without being accepted as a graduate certificate student in a specific graduate certificate program.
 Graduate certificates are not granted retroactively.
 An individual who is not currently a degree-seeking graduate student at KU must apply and may be admitted directly to a graduate certificate program.

 The graduate certificate program is not a means of entry into a graduate degree program.
 If students admitted to a graduate certificate program are later admitted to a graduate degree program as degree-seeking, applicable courses taken for the graduate certificate program may, upon recommendation of the department and within general guidelines, be approved by the Office of Graduate Studies to be counted toward the degree.